armel/M5HamRadio/README.md

 **First of all, many thanks to all my [donors](#donations)🙏🏻**

-The M5HamRadio project is a complete distrib of my HamRadio projects on M5Stack.
-It include 4 applications :
+The M5HamRadio project is a distrib of my stable HamRadio projects on M5Stack.
+It include 3 applications :

 - ICSMeter (default application)
 - ICMultiMeter
-- ICKeyer
 - DXTracker

-All theses applications are available for free.
+All these applications are available for free and for all !

-# Settings
+# Installation

 ## Prerequisites

-Todo
+You need an M5Stack, a micro SD card and a PC under Windows, Linux or MacOS, with the USB drivers installed and the M5Burner application version 3.0.0 (or higher).

+## Micro SD card

+Prepare and format a micro SD card in FAT32.
+This micro SD card will be used to put your configuration files and to place other firmwares.

+## USB drivers installation

+Please go to [download page](https://docs.m5stack.com/en/download) to download the USB driver that matches your operating system, and install it.

+> Note: Core2 currently has two CP2104/CH9102F A USB chip version, users can install the drivers (CH9102 and CP210x) that are compatible with two ICs at the same time to ensure that the device drivers work normally.

-## M5Burner
+## M5Burner installation

-Todo
+Please go to [download page](https://docs.m5stack.com/en/download) to download the M5Burner (version 3.0.0 or higher) that matches your operating system, and install it.

-## Flashage
+## Firmware flash

-Todo
+Connect your M5Stack to your PC.

+Launch the M5Burner application and select the M5HamRadio firmware for your M5Stack model.
+Be aware, there is a version for M5Core (Basic, Grey, Fire, etc.) with buttons and a version for M5Core2 (Core2, AWS, etc.) with touch screen.

+Click on the blue Download button.
+Then click on the red Burn button.

 ## Settings

 Using a plain text editor, you will create a file that should have the `.ini` extension.
-For example `IC705BT.ini` if you plain to use the ICKeyer with an IC-705 connected by Bluetooth.
+For example `IC705BT.ini` if you plain to use an IC-705, connected by Bluetooth.

 And now, here is what you will put in this `IC705BT.ini` :